mooreryan/gleam_or_error/README.md

 Copyright (c) 2024 Ryan M. Moore

 Licensed under the Apache License, Version 2.0 or the MIT license, at your option.
 This program may not be copied, modified, or distributed except according to those terms.

+[^1]: Unfortunately, (or fortunately, depending on your point of view), Gleam does not support custom infix operators or currying by default, so you can't write it in the more natural style, e.g., `EnvInfo <$> user <*> home <*> shell`.
+[^2]: I tried out a version with the lazy messages, but it was fairly annoying to use as Gleam doesn't give you a way to do the internal mutability required for a pleasant lazy type without using FFI, as far as I can tell.
+It might be something worth revisiting later.